tdauth/warcraft-iii-wishlist/README.md

 * framehandles get invalid in save games and have to be recreated manually after loading a game.
 Accessing the old ones will crash the game.
 * Render more than 2 different cliff types: Even with more different cliff types only the first 2 are rendered.
 The others are rendered as one of the first ones.
 * Initialization of `region` variables leads to crashing the game on saving it.
+* Ability `Agyd` (Create Corpse) is enabled even without the required dependencies in `areq`.
+* Changing all ability object data fields via JASS should work.

 ## Sources